Eumaeus/gifts_bearing_greek/README.md

 You can also work interactively with these notebooks on [mybinder.org](https://mybinder.org/v2/gh/Eumaeus/gifts_bearing_greek/master?filepath=index.ipynb).

-**If you use MyBinder, and get a "No Kernel Selected" notice, choose "Scala 2.12."**
+**If you use MyBinder, and get a "Kernel not found" notice, choose "Scala 2.12." and click "Set Kernel".**

 If you have Jupyter Notebooks installed locally, with the Almond kernal, you can run this with: